kyamazaki10/bookdown/README.md

 ## 2015

+##### December
+* The Map That Changed the World: William Smith and the Birth of Modern Geology - Simon Winchester

 ##### October
 * Ready Player One - Ernest Cline
 * Undaunted Courage: Meriwether Lewis, Thomas Jefferson, and the Opening of the American West - Stephen Ambrose